bbauska/ibm-intermediate-web-dev/README.md

 -   The process of optimizing websites for mobile devices such as smartphones and tablets is known as mobile SEO.

--   On-page SEO is the process of increasing a website\'s visibility and ranking in search engines.
+-   On-page SEO is the process of increasing a website&apos;s visibility and ranking in search engines.

--   An SEO campaign is a planned effort to boost a website\'s ranking in search results.
+-   An SEO campaign is a planned effort to boost a website&apos;s ranking in search results.

--   SEO tracking is the process of evaluating a campaign\'s effectiveness and development.
+-   SEO tracking is the process of evaluating a campaign&apos;s effectiveness and development.

 <!-- # [Week 3:]{.mark} -->